Sunday, July 29, 2007

 Days/Nights/Day again like this...

-I "woke up" with all intentions of writing about the AMAZING Saturday I had in BROOKLYNNNNNNN.
-This seems to be a new trend developing that I am ecstatic about.
-So as I was saying I was about to tell you about yesterday/this morning until I read my Brooklyn co-pilot Dave's TWO "Question of the night" texts and i think he posed it better than anyway i could write it.
-(DAVE, YOU KNOW YOUR ASS WASN'T DRUNK DOING CRITICAL ANAYLIST AT 2AM, THAT'S NOT WHAT THE HELL I CALL DRUNK TEXTIN).
-Going to start calling us "THE WARRIORS", because we some Brooklyn dudes who always have some crazy adventures.
-Here they are:
+I "woke up" this morning with every intention of writing about the AMAZING Saturday I had in BROOKLYNNNNNNN.
+A new rhythm seems to be forming in my life, one I am truly ecstatic about.
+So yes, I was ready to recount the energy of yesterday bleeding into this morning until I read my Brooklyn co-pilot Dave’s TWO “Question of the Night” texts.
+And honestly, he captured the madness and beauty better than I ever could have written it.
+(DAVE, YOU KNOW DAMN WELL YOUR ASS WASN'T DRUNK DOING CRITICAL ANALYSIS AT 2AM.
+THAT IS NOT WHAT THE HELL I CALL DRUNK TEXTING.)
+Going to start calling us "THE WARRIORS" because we are some Brooklyn dudes who always find ourselves in some truly wild, unexpected adventures.
+So here they are, verbatim:

 FIRST TEXT

 "Why am I done?
-Drunk, nice whateva you call it?
+Drunk, nice, whateva you call it?
 Maybe it’s because I played a strange drinking game in someone's house!
 Hah!
 And now at a weird bar in BK with these bohemian, Nubian folks!!!!
-Do I Look bohemian to u???
-Damn u Gardy!!!!!
-I’m surprised I’m keeping it together (10-15 drinks lata ) Well I hope u good folks are enjoying this hot ass night.
+Do I look bohemian to you???
+Damn you Gardy!!!!!
+I’m surprised I’m keeping it together (10 to 15 drinks lata).
+Well I hope you good folks are enjoying this hot ass night.
 It should be 90 degrees plus tomorrow all over.
 Sweat city!
 Use dem roll-ons!
-I may indulge in one"
+I may indulge in one."

 SECOND TEXT